mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 - Every trade, card swipe, or UPI transaction is executed by code.
 - Latency, correctness, and robustness matter as much as capital.

+**Example:** High-frequency trading firms compete on microsecond latencies.
+A trading algorithm must be both mathematically sound and computationally efficient.
+The difference between a 100-microsecond and 200-microsecond execution can mean millions in profits or losses.

 ### Algorithms Rule the Battlefield

-- High-frequency trading
-- Fraud detection
-- Risk management
-- Portfolio optimization
+- **High-frequency trading:** Algorithms execute thousands of trades per second, exploiting tiny price discrepancies.
+- **Fraud detection:** Machine learning models analyze transaction patterns in real-time to flag suspicious activity.
+- **Risk management:** Complex algorithms calculate Value-at-Risk (VaR), stress test portfolios, and manage collateral requirements.
+- **Portfolio optimization:** Algorithms balance risk and return across hundreds or thousands of securities.

 Many core computer science innovations—low-latency systems, streaming pipelines, secure computation—were pioneered in finance.
+The financial industry was building distributed systems and real-time data processing long before "big data" became a buzzword.

 </section>